Kenya

 Kenya produces some of the most exquisite coffee in the world.
 The best Kenyan coffees have a sparkling acidity, juicy mouthfeel, incredible floral aromatics, complex ripe fruit flavours and intense sweetness.

-Most of the coffee in Kenya is grown in the Central Highlands on the high plateau – north and northeast of Nairobi, on the slopes of Mount Kenya and the foothills of the Aberdare Mountains.
-Most estates are concentrated in the Kiambu growing region (which includes the towns of Thika, Ruiru and Limuru), while smallholders are concentrated in Nyeri and its neighbour to the east, Kirinyaga.
-Other growing areas in Central Kenya include Embu, Meru and Murang’a.
-Coffee is also grown in Western Kenya, in the regions of Nakuru and Baringo (close to Central Kenya) and Kisii (in the southwest), and Trans-Nzoia, Keiyo, Marakwet, which are located further west.
+Most of the coffee in Kenya is grown in the central highlands to the north and northeast of Nairobi, on high plateaus situated in the foothills of Mount Kenya and the Aberdare Mountains.
+Larger estates are concentrated in Kiambu county’s growing region (which includes the towns of Thika, Ruiru and Limuru), which is located conveniently close to Nairobi and is also home to many coffee mills and warehouses.
+Smallholder farmers are found further afield in Nyeri, Kirinyaga, Embu, Murang’a and Meru counties.
+Coffee is also grown in the western parts of Kenya, where the farms have been more recently established.
+Key regions here include Nakuru and Baringo (close to central Kenya), Kisii (in the southwest) and Trans-Nzoia, Keiyo and Marakwet (located further to the west, nearby Uganda).

-Central Kenya is known for high quality and complex coffees, thanks to the excellent natural conditions for specialty coffee, and a high concentration of well-run wet mills.
-The west is also emerging as an exciting new region with great potential.
-While the cooperatives here are not as organised as those in Central Kenya, the climate and altitude are perfect for producing exceptional coffee, and many exporters are starting to invest in gaining access to these coffees.
+Central Kenyan coffees are known for their high-quality and complexity, thanks to the region’s exceptional natural conditions for coffee production, and a high concentration of established and organised cooperatives that manage well run wet mills (or factories, as they are known in Kenya).
+The west has also emerged as an exciting new region with great potential.
+While the cooperatives here are more recently established than in the central counties, the climate and elevation have great potential for producing exceptional coffee and many exporters are investing in gaining access to coffees from this region.

-Overall, coffee production in Kenya accounts for around 10% of its exports, and the country can produce around 65,000 tonnes of coffee per year.
-All exported coffee is processed using the washed processing method and dried on raised African drying beds.
-There are two major harvests in Kenya: the fly (mitica) harvest, which runs from February to July, and the main crop, which runs from September to December.
+Coffee production in Kenya accounts for around 10% of the country’s exports, or some 465,000 tonnes of coffee annually.
+Almost all exportable coffee is processed using the washed method and dried on raised African beds.
+There are two major harvest cycles in Kenya: the fly crop (mitica), which runs from February to July, and the main crop, which runs from September to December.

 History of Coffee in Kenya

-Coffee was introduced to Kenya in the late 1800s by French and Scottish Missionaries.
-It began to be commercially produced at the start of the 20th century.
-By 1920, coffee had become Kenya’s biggest export.
-In 1933, the Kenyan Coffee Board was established, and the following year the auction system was set up.
-Protocols were soon established that were used to grade coffee and help improve quality.
+Coffee was introduced to Kenya in the late 1800s by French and Scottish missionaries but wasn’t commercially produced until the start of the 20th century, following Britain’s colonisation of the country.
+By 1920, coffee had become Kenya’s largest export product.
+In 1933, the Kenyan Coffee Board was established, and the country’s auction system was set up the following year.
+Protocols were soon established to grade coffee and improve quality.

 For the first half of the 20th century, coffee was produced on large British-owned estates under colonial rule.
-It was not until the Mau Mau uprising in 1954 – which ultimately led to the country’s independence in 1963 – that coffee production began to be transferred from the British to the Kenyans, and many smallholder farms were established, along with cooperatives and wet mills to process their coffee.
+It was not until the Mau Mau uprising in 1954 – which ultimately led to land reforms and the country’s independence in 1963 – that African Kenyans were entitled to own land or plant coffee, and production began to be transferred from the British to Kenyans.
+Many smallholder farms — particularly in the central region — were established during the 1950s and 60s, along with cooperatives and wet mills to process their coffees.

-By the late 1970s, the production of smallholders had surpassed that of the larger estates.
+By the late 1970s, the volumes produced by smallholder estates had surpassed that of the larger estates.
 Today, smallholders represent about 55% of production.
-It is estimated that there are around 700,000 small producers in Kenya, who are members of several hundred cooperatives that own their own washing stations.
+It is estimated that there are around 700,000 small growers in Kenya.
+Most are members of one of several hundred cooperatives that own and operate centralised wet mills, where farmers deliver fresh cherry during the harvest.
 The remainder of Kenyan coffee is grown on medium or large estates, most of which have their own wet mill, and sometimes dry mill.

 The Kenyan Auction System

-The Kenyan auction system was established in 1933, and today most coffee in Kenya is still sold via this weekly, government run auction.
+The Kenyan auction system was established in 1933 to trade milled green coffee ahead of export.
+Today, over 95% of Kenyan coffee is still sold via this weekly, government run auction.
 Way ahead of its time, this transparent and centralised system has established a pricing hierarchy based on quality, with higher quality lots fetching higher prices.
-The auctions take place at the Nairobi Coffee Exchange and are considered by many to be the most transparent and effective price-discovery and distribution mechanism for fine green coffees anywhere in the world.
-(It even inspired the Cup of Excellence auction model).
+This model is widely considered to be the most transparent and effective price-discovery and distribution mechanism for fine green coffees anywhere in the world and even inspired the Cup of Excellence auction model.
+Since 2021, weekly auctions have been held online, however, sampling and business meetings still take place at the Nairobi Coffee Exchange in downtown Nairobi.

 The Chain of Custody in Kenya